 LAYERING THE PERFECT CHICKEN QUESADILLA

-We love everything about this chicken quesadilla.
+We love everything about this delicious dish.
 When I first started making this dish, we would literally have nearby friends calling on a regular basis and asking if I would make them it for them.
 Word spread pretty fast how delicious these babies are.
 Once you make them, you may find yourself in a similar situation.
 But hey, I can think of worse scenarios!

-If you like these chicken quesadillas, you’d probably love our Tex-Mex Beef Tacos!
+If you like this dish, you’d probably love our Tex-Mex Beef Tacos!

-We love to serve this chicken quesadilla with sour cream and my easy restaurant-quality salsa.
+We love to serve these with sour cream and my easy restaurant-quality salsa.

 These are easy to prepare for a group, as well and you can make them and then keep the warm in a 200°F oven until ready to serve.
 I use a pizza cutter to quarter them and then place on a large platter for folks just to help themselves.